QIAGEN (NYSE:QGEN) Updates FY 2021 Earnings Guidance

-QIAGEN (NYSE:QGEN) updated its FY 2021 earnings guidance on Wednesday.
+QIAGEN (NYSE:QGEN) issued an update on its FY 2021 earnings guidance on Wednesday morning.
 The company provided earnings per share guidance of $2.480-$ for the period, compared to the Thomson Reuters consensus earnings per share estimate of $2.120.
 The company issued revenue guidance of $2.15 B-, compared to the consensus revenue estimate of $1.86 billion.QIAGEN also updated its Q4 2021 guidance to $0.600-$ EPS.

-A number of research firms have recently commented on QGEN.
-Norddeutsche Landesbank reiterated a hold rating on shares of QIAGEN in a report on Thursday, October 21st.
-Redburn Partners assumed coverage on shares of QIAGEN in a report on Thursday, October 14th.
-They set a buy rating on the stock.
-Finally, Zacks Investment Research cut shares of QIAGEN from a buy rating to a hold rating and set a $56.00 target price on the stock. in a report on Thursday, October 21st.
-Six investment analysts have rated the stock with a hold rating and seven have assigned a buy rating to the company’s stock.
-According to MarketBeat, the company currently has an average rating of Buy and an average price target of $53.01.
+QIAGEN (NYSE:QGEN) last issued its earnings results on Wednesday, November 3rd.
+The company reported $0.58 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $0.53 by $0.05.
+QIAGEN had a net margin of 26.61% and a return on equity of 20.71%.
+During the same period in the previous year, the business earned $0.58 EPS.
+Sell-side analysts predict that QIAGEN will post 2.52 EPS for the current fiscal year.

-A hedge fund recently raised its stake in QIAGEN stock.
-Morgan Stanley raised its stake in QIAGEN (NYSE:QGEN) by 61.9% during the second quarter, according to the company in its most recent 13F filing with the SEC.
-The fund owned 917,158 shares of the company’s stock after acquiring an additional 350,613 shares during the period.
+An institutional investor recently raised its position in QIAGEN stock.
+Morgan Stanley boosted its position in QIAGEN (NYSE:QGEN) by 61.9% during the second quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
+The fund owned 917,158 shares of the company’s stock after buying an additional 350,613 shares during the period.
 Morgan Stanley owned approximately 0.40% of QIAGEN worth $44,372,000 as of its most recent SEC filing.
-Institutional investors and hedge funds own 52.02% of the company’s stock.
+Institutional investors own 52.02% of the company’s stock.

 About QIAGEN